Garage Door Sizes

 You can also have uncommon garage door sizes starting with 7’, 12’, 14’, 15’, 17’, and even 20’.
 We’ve probably done all of these at some point, but they aren’t the most common.

 Garage Door Width

 Let’s talk about width first.
-Common garage door widths are 8’ (96 inches), 9’ (108 inches), and 10’ (120 inches) for single wide garage doors, and 16’ or 18’ for double-wide garage doors.
+Common garage door widths are 8’ (96 inches), 9’ (108 inches), and 10’ (120 inches) for single-wide garage doors, and 16’ or 18’ for double-wide garage doors.
 When referencing a single or double, we consider how many cars wide it is.
 In other words, a single door gets a single wide door and a double door gets a double-wide door.

 How to Measure Your Garage Door Width

-The width of the garage door should be the same size of your opening width.
+The width of the garage door should be the same size as your opening width.
 It can be a little wider if you like but not shorter.
 To measure the opening and see what width you need, measure the width of the opening from jam board to jam board.
 The jam boards are the vertical boards inside the opening.

 Garage Door Height

 Now let’s discuss the height.
 Common heights for residential garage doors are 7’ (84 inches) and 8’ (96 inches) tall.
 7’ tall garage door doors are the most common in the Atlanta area market, but some of the higher-end homes have 8’ tall garage doors.

 The garage door height is broken into sections for most residential garage doors.
 The sections are typically 18”, 21” or 24” tall.
 But these garage door sections can also be 28” or 32” tall.
 The garage door section height is determined by the height of your opening.
 Also, the larger the garage door sections, the bigger the radius you need.
 The radius represents the curved part of the garage door track.
 The most common radius sizes are 18” and 21”.